Skip to main content

 5. A certificate showing retirement from a Colorado Law Enforcement Agency that reflects pistol qualifications obtained within the ten years preceding submittal of the application.

-Certificates must contain the applicant’s name, course name, date of the course and the instructor’s printed name and original signature.
+Certificates must contain the applicant’s name, course name, date of the course and the instructor’s printed name, original signature, and verified instructor information, including number (if assigned) and county of verification.
+The certificate can not have nickname.
+The name must match your ID.

 PROOF OF RESIDENCY